Yozgat

-Yozgat is a city and the capital district of Yozgat Province in the Central Anatolia Region of Turkey.
-According to 2019 census, population of the district is 421,200 of which 106,280 live in the city of Yozgat.
+Yozgat is a city in the Central Anatolia Region of Turkey.
+It is the seat of Yozgat Province and Yozgat District.
+Its population is 92,643 (2022).

 History

+Formerly known as Bozok, the area surrounding Yozgat hosted many civilizations such as that of Pteria. and Corniaspa (East of Yozgat).

 The first surveys were started in the year 1993.
 Since then archaeologists have uncovered countless artifacts belonging to 5 different ancient civilizations from the area and as well as artifacts that belong to 5 different eras – the Bronze, Hellenistic, Hittite, Copper and Upper Byzantine eras.

 Surface excavations and surveys were also undertaken on the Kerkenes plateau by Dr. Geoffery Summers, a British archaeologist.
 The plateau is believed to be the home to the lost city of Pteria.
 The search for this lost city as well as other old world constructions began in 2013, and it plans to go on till the month of August as well.
 The expedition covers an area which is surrounded by walls and is known to date back to almost 2600 years.

 According to historical reports, Pteria was destroyed, burned and abandoned during the Battle of Pteria between the Lydians and the Medes.
 This battle ended during a solar eclipse on 28 May 585 BC, and it was understood to be an omen that the gods wanted the fighting to stop.

 Another excavation site in the region that deserves to be mentioned is in Kusaklu Tumulus.
 A team headed by Dr. Stefania Mazzoni has been working at the site since the year 2008, and it is believed that the Hittite civilization as well as the city of Zippalandawas once existed in the region.
 As a part of these excavations a 2000-year-old Roman bath that was said to be used to heal people from their wounds has been discovered.
 Traces of the Roman, Seljuq, Byzantine and Ottoman eras have also been found in the region.

 With so much of history yet to be uncovered from a single city, archaeologists remain hopeful of unearthing many more wonders of the ancient world in the next few months.
 It has already been proved that the area was home to numerous civilizations that date all the way back to the Roman era.
 Archaeologists remain hopeful of managing to unearth many more old world structures and secrets as time passes by.

 After the old administrative center of the region, Tavium (Büyüknefes), became ruined, a new centre was created by Çapanoğlu, the founder of a powerful derebey family and called Bozok.